-Meticulous proofreading is essential, as is thoroughly evaluating the big concepts that undergird the foundation of your project, whether that be fiction or nonfiction.
-Hiring an editor is not always necessary, but it is the best way to ensure that your ideas are sound and that those niggling typos don’t slip through the cracks for all to see.
+Meticulous proofreading is essential, as is thoroughly evaluating the big concepts that undergird the foundation of your project – whether that be fiction or nonfiction.
+Though not always necessary, hiring an experienced editor is the best way of ensuring that your ideas are sound and that those niggling typos don’t slip through the cracks for all to see.

-Hiring an editor will also earn you a confidant and a booster in an endeavor that can occasionally be isolating, tedious and daunting.
+Hiring an editor will also earn you a confidant and a booster in an endeavor that can be isolating, tedious and daunting.
 Even the best of us need some sympathy and encouragement, and an editor will be there to motivate and help you see the forest for the trees when the task becomes bewildering.

-Thanks for your consideration.
 I hope to work with you soon!

 “Jon Gosch is a keen, professional editor and a pleasure to work with.
 He was quick to understand my vision and voice, and ensured that my prose always matched my message and tone.
 He’s also a meticulous proofreader with a knack for catching the small (but sometimes hugely embarrassing) typos many others miss.
 I recommend Jon’s work to anyone in need of an editor with a sharp eye and a steady hand.”